adamsnoah98/LPS-LCS-Algorithm-Analysis/README.md

 <img src="https://github.com/adamsnoah98/LPS-LCS-Algorithm-Analysis/blob/master/Graphs/LCS_naive.png" width="500" height="300" />

 Most of this domain is not tractable with a naive solution.
-Additionally, it's sensible alhpabet size would not affect performance as this implementation leverages no aspects of its findings or input format.
+Additionally, it's sensible alphabet size would not affect performance as this implementation leverages no aspects of its findings or input format.

 ### Dynamic Programming
 A classic dynamic programming solution is building, bottom up, a *n x m* matrix with each entry being the length in a common substring ending at these respective indices.
 This is a well known *O(nm)* time and space solution; however, since only the previous row is needed to fill the next, this first implementation improves the space to *O(min(n,m))*.